PAACS-Software/Docs/README.md

 ---

-Welcome to the PAACS Documentation Page at [https://paacs.pro/docs](https://paacs-software.github.io/Docs/) !
+Welcome to the PAACS Documentation Page at [https://paacs.pro/docs](https://docs.paacs.pro/) !

 We strive to make these docs easy for you to use.

 We are continuously expanding the website with guides and tutorials for most use-cases.

-## Make changes locally and test
+## Download and run locally (offline)

-If you want to make changes to docs and see the changes happening locally before pushing the changes, simply run:
+If you want to have the docs running locally so you can access it offline you can follow the instructions below:
 ```bash
 ## If you are runinng for the first time
 npm install